Mukuru kwa Njenga

-Mukuru Kwa Njenga is a slum in the Mukuru slums of Nairobi.
-Mukuru kwa Njenga is among other villages in Mukuru namely; Mukuru kwa Reuben, Mukuru kwa Njenga, Sinai, Paradise, Jamaica, Kingstone, Mariguini, Fuata Nyayo and Kayaba.
-The population exceeds 100,000.
+Mukuru Kwa Njenga is an urban informal settlement or commonly a slum situated in Embakasi South constituency in the southern part of Nairobi, Kenya's capital.
+Kwa Njenga is among a cluster of villages making up Mukuru slums namely Mukuru kwa Reuben, Sinai, Paradise, Kwa Njenga, Jamaica, Kingstone, Mariguini, Fuata Nyayo and Kayaba.

+The Mukuru slum consists of approximately 30 villages and is home to over 700,000 people.

+At 2.7km², Mukuru is the largest (in terms of area) of the three large settlements in the city.

 Living conditions

-The Mukuru slums are subject to high crime rates, drug abuse, prostitution among others.In the slums, whole families live, in tiny one-roomed corrugated iron shacks, measuring approximately 3 m x 3 m.
+94% of Mukuru dwellers are tenants in tiny iron sheet shacks with minimal infrastructure.
+In the slums, whole families live, in tiny one-roomed corrugated iron shacks, measuring approximately 3 m x 3 m.
 Very few homes have access to electricity and up to twenty families might share a communal water tap and toilet latrine.

 Details

-There are two government schools in Mukuru Kwa Njenga, Kwa Njenga Primary School and Our Lady of Nazareth primary school which is partly sponsored by the, Society of Mary (Latin: Societas Mariae) is a clerical religious congregation of Pontifical Right for men (brothers and priests) commonly called the Marianist.
+There are two government schools in Mukuru Kwa Njenga, Kwa Njenga Primary School and Our Lady of Nazareth primary school which is partly sponsored by The Society of Mary (Latin: Societas Mariae, abbreviated S.M.) commonly known as the Marianist.
 The Medical Missionary of Mary and the newly commissioned, Our Lady Of Nazareth Health Center serves the health needs of the community.

 The Holy Ghost fathers have a big project and a Catholic church.
 Mukuru kwa Njenga has Anglican churches.
 Residents of the slum were in fear of a mass eviction of more than 50,000 persons in 2002.